lowandrew/BioTools/README.md

 Can be changed to other delimiters by changing the delimiter argument.
 Other option is to truncate to a number of characters, default 10.
 To switch to this, use the argument method='truncate'.
 Any other parameter for the method argument will result in a ValueError.

+##### kmc

+Wrappers for the kmc kmer counter.
+Only tested with KMC 3.0.
+Other paramters should be input in argument='parameter' format.
+If the argument is a flag, use argument=''

+`kmc.kmc(forward_in, database_name, min_occurrences=1, reverse_in='NA', k=31, cleanup=True, tmpdir='tmp')`

+Runs kmc on forward reads, writes database to database_name, with a kmer size of 31.
+Reverse reads automatically found if in same folder and following R1/R2 convention.
+Assumes fastq input - for fasta, add fm=''.

+`kmc.dump(database, output, min_occurences=1, max_occurences=250)`

+Dumps a database to output in tab-delimited format.
+No other parameters can be passed to this command.

+`kmc.intersect(database_1, database_2, results)`

+Finds kmers that are in both database_2 and database_1 and writes them to database in results.
+No other parameters can be passed to this command.